erc7824/website/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This repository hosts the source files from which the [erc7284.org website](https://erc7284.org) is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation